This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl, whisk together the yogurt, mayonnaise, ketchup, vinegar, relish, hot sauce, salt and pepper to combine.
+• Add the Greek yogurt, mayonnaise, ketchup, apple cider vinegar, sweet pickle relish, hot sauce, salt, and pepper to a medium mixing bowl.

-• Serve immediately or transfer to an airtight container and refrigerate for up to 5 days.
+• Transfer leftovers to an airtight container and refrigerate for up to 5 days.
+Stir well before serving.

 Video